-- Environmental remediation of radiation waste including site characterization, sampling, laboratory analyses and data management, excavation support, worker protection, contamination control, shipping and disposal, and MARSSIM surveys (via GPS NaI walkovers).
+- Remediation of radioactive waste services including site characterization, sampling, laboratory analyses, and data management, excavation support, worker protection, contamination control, shipping and disposal support, and MARSSIM surveys (via GPS NaI walkovers).

 - Transport, set-up, and operation of gamma spectroscopy laboratory in support of remediation activities demanding short turnaround times for remediation guidance.

 - Development and oversight of a Radiation Protection Program.
 This includes all facets of a program such as procedure development, program audits, personnel training, and radiological controls for source receipt and handling, and dosimetry support.

 - Effluent sampling and monitoring while performing chemical and radiological risk assessments.
 Developing the Derived Concentration Guidelines Level (DCGL) for different radionuclides in support of risk assessment activities.
 Management of comprehensive air monitoring programs for site-conceptual modeling, dose assessments, development of engineering controls and conducting air quality analysis for permit applications.

 - Preparing various types of compliance reporting such as discharge monitoring reports, dose reporting, permit applications, feasibility studies, five-year reviews, records of decision, post-remedial action reports, site close-out implementation plans, environmental site assessments, remedial investigations, risk assessments, and engineering evaluations.

 - Dose reconstruction and risk assessment – AVESI professionals have extensive experience with internal and external dose reconstruction associated with the probability of causations in support of the National Institute of Occupational Safety and Health (NIOSH) for claimants under the Energy Employees Occupational Illness Compensation Program Act.